-Textbooks are individually barcoded and checked out to students.
-Students are responsible for returning all textbooks in good condition and in a timely manner.
+Textbooks, calculators, and devices are individually barcoded and checked out to students.
+Students are responsible for returning all items in good condition and in a timely manner.
 Students can check their textbook accounts any time by logging in to the library/textbook catalog.
 The link is available on the school home page.

-Obligations: Students are expected to pay for lost, missing, or damaged textbooks.
-The bookroom cannot accept replacement books in place of payment for lost materials.
+Students are expected to pay for lost, missing, or damaged items.
+The bookroom cannot accept replacement items in place of payment for lost or damaged materials.
 Students must resolve outstanding obligations before purchasing parking passes, prom tickets, or picking up graduation tickets.